maxritter/aws-bedrock-multi-agent-blueprint/README.md

 ## Usage

-- Login to your AWS account, go to AWS Bedrock Model catalog and request access to the following models:
+- Login to your AWS account, go to AWS Bedrock Model catalog in eu-central-1 region and request access to the following models:
   - Titan Text Embeddings V2
-  - Claude 3.5 Sonnet
+  - Claude 3.5 Sonnet V1
 - Eventually, you may need to increase your AWS account limits / service quota for Claude [as described here](https://docs.aws.amazon.com/bedrock/latest/userguide/quotas.html)
 - Register a free LangFuse account for observability at [LangFuse](https://langfuse.com/) and create a new project called `multi-agent-blueprint`.
 Then create a new AWS Secret named `langfuse/api`  that stores the public and private API key as JSON:
   ```json